chuchucheng/chuchucheng.github.io/_pages/about.md

 Work experience
 ------
-* Applied Scientist at Amazon (May 2020 - Present)
+* Applied Scientist Intern at Amazon (May 2020 - Aug 2020)

 * Data Science Fellow at Insight (Jan 2020 - Present)
   * Developed a Flask app SmartShopper on AWS EC2 to predict popularity of cosmetics discount sales on dealmoon.com and provide purchase suggestions.